dpi26/portfolio/README.md

 this is useful for portfolio
-if any body want to change my code/program using its own code then work on the portfolio and this is very useful for solving problem.. this is very useful for the program  for solving the problem... in python program we use
+if any body want to change my code/program using its own code then work on the portfolio and this is very useful for solving problem.. this is very useful for the program  for solving the problem... in python program we use other library to making it app